The Inquiry Path

 • the nervous system of both parties

-• feel a genuine call toward orientation and integration
+• feel a real pull toward orientation and integration

-• are willing to slow down rather than seek quick resolution
+• can slow down rather than chase quick resolution

-• are prepared to engage responsibility, not outsource authority
+• are willing to engage responsibility (not outsource authority)

-It is a space of mutual listening — attentive, human, and real.
+It’s a space of mutual listening—attentive, human, real.

 • where you are in life